GeneticlyyH2O/AuthPlugin/README.md

 # AuthPlugin

-Discord-based login system for PaperMC
+Discord-based authentication system for PaperMC

-Supported Versions: 1.12
+Supported: 1.12

-Work in progress versions: 1.13 to 1.16 and 1.17 to 1.21
+WIP: 1.13 → 1.16, 1.17 → 1.21

 ---

 ## What it does

 * No `/register`
-* One account per Discord
+* One account per Discord user
-* Web signup (hosted by the plugin)
+* Built-in web signup (served by the plugin)
-* Players locked until login
+* Players are locked until they log in

 ---